princesi22/Online-Store-Annual-Report/README.md

 ### **Prerequisites:**

-- Power BI Desktop (Latest version recommended)
-- Microsoft Excel (for viewing source data)
+- Microsoft Excel 2016 or later (with Power Query support)
-- Basic understanding of Power BI and data visualization
+- Basic understanding of Excel and data visualization
-- Power BI account (optional, for publishing to Power BI Service)
+- Familiarity with pivot tables (helpful but not required)

 ### **Installation & Setup:**